Enjicalc/enjicalc-docs/README.md

 ### Symbol & Mathematical Representation

 In Microsoft Excel, variables inside formulae represent cell location (AB302, T60), making the Excel formula very hard to review.
-In Enjicalc, we leveraged Mathematical Markup Language (MathML) to build and manipulate any formulae.
+In Enjicalc, we leveraged subset of AsciiMath syntax to build and manipulate any formulae.
 Our proprietary technologies and algorithms allow users to create a low-level data structure through a user-friendly interface.
-This data structure is then used for valuation and displaying a formula on a screen with MathML, acting as a single source of truth.
+This data structure is then used for valuation and displaying a formula on a screen using mathematical expressions, acting as a single source of truth.

 This architecture opens up **huge time-saving possibilities** for engineers in construction.
 To start with, we are drastically accelerating the review of an individual formula.
 Try to review how BS EN 1992-1-1, Expression (7.9) was calculated: